mholtkamp/octave/Documentation/Lua/Nodes/Widgets/Widget.md

  - Arg: `number bottom` Bottom margin
 ---
 ### SetOffset
 Explicitly set the widget's offset.
-The offset may be interpretted as either a pixel offset or a parent-ratio offset depending on the AnchorMode of the widget.
+The offset may be interpreted as either a pixel offset or a parent-ratio offset depending on the AnchorMode of the widget.

 A single Vector may be passed instead of the two separate numbers.